How Victor Cruz spends his money

 Related: Inside the world of women's tackle football

 As part of his effort to be financially secure once his days playing -- and dancing -- are over, Cruz teamed up with JPMorgan Chase (JPM), which manages his money.
-Cruz has been a spokesperson for the bank for five years now.
+Cruz has been a partner with the bank for five years now.

 "They teach me to be conscious of how I spend my money and to plan for the long term, not just what I see in front me," he said.
 "That's sometimes easier said than done."